cstl-kaist/cs473-2025-fall/logistics.md

 Please talk to Prof. Seering in person during the first week of class.

 **What's the course load like?**
-This will be a course that will have reading / video materials for every class, regular milestones for your projects, and a few assignments throughout the semester.
+This will be a course that will have reading materials for every week, regular milestones for your projects, and a few assignments throughout the semester.
 Please expect a continuous workload.
 On the positive side, since there are no big deadlines, you're not likely to pull an all-nighter.
 Overall, we expect the total workload to be equivalent to other 3-unit courses.

 **The course seems to require active participation during class, but my English isn't quite good.
 Maybe I shouldn't take it?**
 We recognize that many students won't be comfortable with speaking English.
 But active participation isn't really about how good your English is.
 It's more about your engagement with the class material.
 We will also try to lower the partipation barrier for students with low English fluency.